 However after visiting San Juan last month, I did become interested with the roots of this political dysfunction.
 While Puerto Ricans and their stateside boricua cousins can debate statehood versus independence versus “free association,” I can’t help but try to imagine a counterfactual scenario where Spain had won the Spanish-American War, or at least held onto Puerto Rico during peace negotiations.

 On the one hand, while 1898 is a far ways away from 2015, it does seem that Puerto Rico might have been better off under the Spanish.
-While, like Cuba, there had been intermittent rebellions and seditious (read: pro-autonomy or independence) activity, there had been no Valeriano Weyler nor concentration camps (as jarring as that might be to the ear, Spain, like Britain, was in fact quite fond of using this tactic against recalcitrant civilian populations).
+While, like Cuba, there had been intermittent rebellions and sedition (read: pro-autonomy or independence), there had been no Valeriano Weyler nor concentration camps (as jarring as that might be to the ear, Spain, like Britain, was in fact quite fond of using this tactic against recalcitrant civilian populations).
 In fact there are two points in favor of Spanish nostalgia back in old San Juan;

 - Debt.
 Once nice side effect of being a true blue (or azul in this case it seems) colony is that one is not responsible for one’s own local debts.
 While certainly colonies pay taxes, as los Yanquis found out to their chagrin, in the Spanish Empire there was simply no issue of spiraling local debt as there is today.
 This is not to say that the motherland never had issues.
 Both the Hapsburg and the Bourbon dynasties defaulted on their loans.
 In fact if anything colonial revenue (Mexican/Peruvian silver, Caribbean rum, molasses and azucar) helped keep Madrid stable, as the blue blooded penisulares shamelessly accepted colonial help.
 Furthermore at the time of the American invasion, it did seem as if they had it under control.
-Raimundo Fernandez Villaverde, Finance Minister to HM, el Rey Alfonso XIII, under the Silvela administration, had largely tamed the deficit.
+Raimundo Fernandez Villaverde, Finance Minister to HM, Alfonso XIII, under the Silvela administration, had largely tamed the deficit.
 Thanks to his fiscal reforms, Spain enjoyed a series of surpluses and was brought back from the precipice of bankruptcy.
-The fact Villaverde had done so with the loss of Spain’s profitable colonies is quite a feat indeed.
+The fact Villaverde had done so with the loss of Spain’s profitable colonies is quite a feat.

 That being said, traditionalist readings of history usually turn into some sad lament of, “How much better things were” if only X ruler/dynasty had not been exiled.
 In reality, while some thousands still apparently long for Spanish direct rule, there were probably a few upsides to being ruled from DC and not Madrid;